AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/errors.md

 **Error message**: URL could not be parsed into appropriate segments.

-This error is thrown when an invalid URL endpoint is provided as the authority value, in flows such as auth-code-with-certs.
+This error is thrown when an invalid URL is provided as the authority value.

 ❌ The following example will throw this error because `authority` endpoint provided is not a valid URL string: